CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 ## What you'll need for Day 1

-{% include important.html content="The following items are included in the Illumina kit" %}
+{% include important.html content="The following items are included in the Illumina kit.
+We recommend kits be stored as received in the original manufacterer's boxes and not unpacked to organize in a reagent box.
+When kits go bad, it is much easier to contain the damage if reagents were stored as received." %}

 * RNA purification beads (These are the oligo dT beads) (bring these to room temperature before use)
 * Bead washing buffer